Brendan Rodgers Preview, Player Props: Rockies vs. Cubs

-Brendan Rodgers -- .154 average over his past 10 games -- will be in action for the Colorado Rockies versus the Chicago Cubs, with Jordan Wicks on the mound, on September 11 at 8:40 PM ET.
+On Tuesday, Brendan Rodgers (hitting .154 in his past 10 games) and the Colorado Rockies face the Chicago Cubs, whose starting pitcher will be Javier Assad.
+First pitch is at 8:40 PM ET.

-In his last game he had a hitless performance (0-for-5) against the Giants.
+He had a hitless performance in his last game (0-for-5) against the Giants.

 Brendan Rodgers Game Info & Props vs. the Cubs